 ‘Spoiler-free’ Treasure Island Summary

 Jim meets Billy Bones when he comes to stay at his father’s in Admiral Benbow, on the Bristol Channel, in England.
 He stayed for an unusually long time and failed to pay for his stay.
 Meanwhile, he comes across his former shipmates, Black Dog and Pew, a blind man, who hands over the black spot.
-But he suffers a stroke and dies even before the pirates reaches the spot.
-Jim and his mother take away the money he owes them, and some papers, which was later recognised by squire Trelawney as a map to locate the mysterious treasures kept buried somewhere by Captain Flint.
+But he suffers a stroke and dies even before the pirates reach the spot.
+Jim and his mother take away the money he owes them, and some papers, which were later recognized by squire Trelawney as a map to locate the mysterious treasures kept buried somewhere by Captain Flint.

 Squire Trelawney soon set to action and arranges for a crew to guide them and help them through the journey on his schooner, the Hispaniola.
-As they were about to reach the shore, they realised that many crew members are none other than the pirates who served under Captain Flint.
+As they were about to reach the shore, they realized that many crew members are none other than the pirates who served under Captain Flint.
 Moreover, the one-legged cook is Long John Silver, the one-legged sailor whose appearance Bones treaded.

 When captain Smollett comes to know of their evil plan, he decides to act wisely and sends most of the crew members off the ship under the pretext of giving them a day off the sea.
 On an impulse, Jim follows Long Silver and his crew.
 Soon, all the crew members join the shore.
 In the meanwhile, Jim meets Ben Gunn, a marooned pirate on the island.
 Shortly following this, Silver gets hold of Jim and the map.
 As the story comes to an end, everyone gets their share of Gold.
 Silver escapes along with his share of the treasure.